hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 2)   Place the model in s3 object storage

-1. Place the model and configuration file for triton inference server in object storage
+1. Place the model and configuration file for Triton Inference server in object storage

    ![object storage for model](/img/blog_1.png "object storage for model")
 2. Sample configuration file for the model as is below: